Berkeley-CS195/fa25/podcast.md

 ### Topic Choice and Required Media

 Topic choices:
-* **Podcast 1**: From Week 02: Free Speech up to and including Week 07: Government Surveillance.
+* **Podcast 1**: Any topic from Week 01 up to and including Week 06.
 You must pick a topic related to what we will have covered in lecture.
-* **Podcast 2**: From Week 08: Generative AI up to and including Week 15: Tech and Labor II and Closing.
+* **Podcast 2**: From Week 07 up to and including Week 13.
 Or, you can choose your own topic, so long as it is related to the themes of this class.

 As part of your discussion, **cite or discuss one external news article, tweet, video from Tiktok/YouTube/etc., academic paper, or other relevant form of media that is outside of the ones discussed or shared in class.** You can include multiple of these if that’s what you want to talk about, but just one is required for submission.